invoiceninja/invoiceninja/docs/custom_modules.rst

 ..
 Tip:: Add ``"type": "invoiceninja-module"`` to the composer.json file to help people find your module.

 Finally, submit the project to https://packagist.org.

-Developer Notes
-"""""""""""""""

-There are two types of modules: you can either create a standard module which displays a list of a new entity type or you can create a blank module which adds functionality.
-For example, a custom integration with a third-party app.

-If you're looking for a module to work on you can see suggested issues `listed here <https://github.com/invoiceninja/invoiceninja/issues?q=is%3Aissue+is%3Aopen+label%3A%22custom+module%22>`_.

-..
-NOTE:: Our module implemention is currenty being actively worked on, you can join the discussion on our Slack group: http://slack.invoiceninja.com/